 - Tea = $0.25

-Aside from accommodation, hotel, a few snacks, and tour fees, we don't think you will have many other things to spend your money on.
+Aside from accommodation, hotel, a few snacks, and your tour guide, we don’t think you will have many other things to spend your money on.
 That is, besides your own personal shopping and gifts for family and friends.

 When it comes to getting around in Iraqi Kurdistan, the area doesn’t have as many options as there are in other countries.
-You won’t find an Uber, nor will you find trains or subways.
+For instance, the region doesn’t have any trains or subways.

 Kurdistan has an extremely efficient system of shared taxis, and most people consider it the most convenient form of transport.
 However, there are many different ways one can travel around Kurdistan Iraq, here are the different forms of transport you will find in Kurdistan:

 - Bus: These are basically just minivans and they don’t really run to many places besides going between the main cities.
 So unless you’re doing just that, there is really no need to experience one of these.
 They are also slower than shared taxis and not THAT much cheaper.
 We advise skipping this experience.